BKWLD/reporter/README.md

 ## Installation

 1. Add reporter to composer.json: `"bkwld/reporter": "~2.0",` and do a composer install.
-2. Add `'Bkwld\Reporter\ReporterServiceProvider',` to your app/config/app.php's providers array.
+2. Add `'Bkwld\Reporter\ServiceProvider',` to your app/config/app.php's providers array.
 3. If you plan to use timers, add `'Timer' => 'Bkwld\Reporter\Facades\Timer',` to the app/config/app.php's aliases array.

 ### Config